Rural Estate, Property and Land Management

 However, they are not the only employer in rural estate and land management and, a qualification gained at Harper Adams, is a great first step towards an exciting and dynamic industry offering many career opportunities throughout the world.

-- Prizes for top REALM students
+- Prizes for trainee land agents

 Read an introduction to our undergraduate rural enterprise and land management programmes.